USC Learning Communities

 Director: Debra Bernstein

 Students in the learning communities take two courses in common in the fall semester of their freshman year.
 The courses are organized around a specific theme, such as "Media and Culture," "Medicine, Science and Technology" or "Law and Society."
-Students select the learning community which most closely fits their interests from up to 15 different themes.
+Students select the learning community that most closely fits their interests from up to 20 different themes.
 One of the courses is an introductory course to a major or minor, and the other course satisfies a general education requirement.
 In addition to common classes, students meet throughout the year and participate in field trips and other co-curricular activities designed especially for learning community participants.

 Freshmen may apply to the program during a university orientation session or by visiting the Learning Communities Web site at www.usc.edu/learningcommunities.

 For more information, email firstname.lastname@example.org or call (213) 740-2534.